 In his new book, The Organized Mind, Daniel J. Levitin, bestselling author, neuroscientist, and professor at McGill University shows you how to handle the constant flow of information your brain encounters in today’s insane deluge of data.

-You can learn new practical methods about how to organize your personal and professional life in an environment more complex than ever before, through entertaining real-life examples, such as how not to lose your car keys, how to manage your kitchen junk drawer, how to establish a productive office workflow, and many others.
+You can learn new practical methods about how to organize your personal and professional life in an environment more complex than ever before, through entertaining real-life examples, such as how not to lose your car keys, how to manage your kitchen junk drawer, how to establish a productive office workflow and many others.

-The recommended methods are backed up with the latest research on cognitive neuroscience of attention and memory.
+The recommended methods are backed up with the latest research on the cognitive neuroscience of attention and memory.